Developer366/Quiz_World/README.md

 •	Each online quiz instance should include at least twenty unique questions.
 The question must be create by you.
 They must be real meaningful question and appropriate correct answer and illustrations (i.e. do not use lorem ipsum or question placeholders).
 [I put 5 questions for each quiz.
 They are however related to computer science and programming and are real questions.]

 •	During the quiz, a scoreboard should keep track and display the number of questions answered so far, as well as, the elapsed time and the total score.
 [I tried to find a stopwatch code from an online source/ video but when I tried using their code the timer would not start]

+# Deliverable 4.3: Deployment report
+## Paragraph on Deployment
+  For this project Iused the program Notepad++.I have used this program before for the other assignments and find it very usefulfor doing HTML, CSS, and JavaScript coding.
+I was able to have all my files for this website open as multiple tabs so Ican cycle through my files quick and make updates very quickly.
+If irst made an HTML and CSSfile and created a basic format/ structure of the websiteusing Bootstrap.
+I kept it simple and did not use any crazy colorsor format.
+Next, I made the JavaScript file and used your 50-minute video to get the “create view” function and “renderwidget” function.For those functions Ineeded to use a JSON filewhich I used to store two quizzes which were arrays that stored question objects.
+Next,I used the JSON Placeholder website(https://jsonplaceholder.typicode.com/)to create a fake API that would store my file with my quiz data.
+I would use a get request to get the data and then create my views using Handlebars templating.
+Handlebars let me make a template view for the quiz questions so that I would not have to rewrite code to do the same thing.

+   In using JSON placeholder and Handlebars, I was using the AJAX web development techniques on the clientside to create an asynchronous web application.
+The goal of AJAX is to make your website be separated into parts so that you don’t have to always refresh the entire webpage when you perform an action, and to instead just refresh a certain part or view in our case.
+In this case, I would refresh the question view and not have to refresh the top header and some static information.
+Ajax is great to use less megabits when transferring data over the internet.So, I was able to have a working website, but I was not able to implement every use case that was required.
+I used GitHub to create a repository for all my files for this project and used the commands:git init, git add ., git commit -m”message”, and push, git fetch, git clone, to setup a repository on GitHub, clone it into my computer, and commit/ push files from my pc into the GitHub repository.

+   Later in the development of this project I figured out that console.log is a good tool for troubleshooting errors in the code.
+Lastly, I hosted the website on Netlify.
+I linked my GitHub account to it and it allowed me to select the repository for this project and be able to make a fake URL that will host my websiteso now I just have to share that linkand other people can see my website run without having to have the files.
+I had an error with netlify but then I watched a video and told me that I must input the exact folder that had all my html/CSS/JavaScript code in it.
+One annoying error I had was with JSON Placeholder website.
+Your JSON file cannot be inside a folder to work and it said that JSONPlaceholder does not work with private repositories, so I made it public and it started to work.
+Lastly, when updating my application I used Google Chrome to open the HTML file to view my work and right-click inspect to see the console and view any errors in my code.